Janet Planet: Release

 Janet Planet had its world premiere at the 50th Telluride Film Festival.
-It also screened at the 2023 New York Film Festival. and was screened at the 74th Berlin International Film Festival in the Panorama section in February 2024.
+It also screened at the 2023 New York Film Festival and the 74th Berlin International Film Festival in the Panorama section.

 The film was released in the United States on June 21, 2024.

-Critical response
+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 36 critics, indicating "universal acclaim".

-Filmmakers Joanna Arnow, R.J.
-Cutler, Lena Dunham, and Savanah Leaf all cited Janet Planet as one of their favorite films of 2024.
+Filmmakers Joanna Arnow, R. J. Cutler, Lena Dunham, and Savanah Leaf cited Janet Planet as one of their favorite films of 2024.